DraconicDroid/Front-End/README.md

 # Front-End-Challenge
-code for the challenge that was assigned to me
+code for a challenge that was assigned to me